NixOS/foundation/role_and_responsibilities.md

 ## Role of the Foundation

-The foundation is the legal entity that backs the project from an organizational, material, and social point of view.
+The foundation is the legal entity that backs the project from an organizational, fiduciary, material, and social point of view.
 Its goal is to set the Nix community up for long term and scalable success.

 This means: